Ayoub Khan: Councillor

 During the 2018 Birmingham Council election, Khan contested the election in his old ward of Aston, but was unsuccessful.
 In the 2022 Birmingham Council election Khan again stood in Aston, and was successful in being re-elected to the City Council.
 The win was in part attributed to a Gifting Scandal, which led to a high court case and the downfall of Labour Councillor Mohammad Afzal.

-Following the outbreak of the Gaza war, Ayoub Khan and fellow Liberal Democrat councillor Izzy Knowles proposed a motion within the Birmingham City Council calling to recognise the negative effects of the Israeli–Palestinian conflict; the increase in anti-Jewish and anti-Muslim hate; and to note the council's duty of care to the people of Birmingham, and to promoting peace, tolerance and respect."
+Following the outbreak of the Gaza war, Ayoub Khan and fellow Liberal Democrat councillor Izzy Knowles proposed a motion within the Birmingham City Council calling on the council to recognise the negative effects of the Israeli–Palestinian conflict; the increase in anti-Jewish and anti-Muslim hate; and to note the council's duty of care to the people of Birmingham, and to promote peace, tolerance and respect."
 The motion notably called for the council to support a Homes for Palestine Refugees programme inspired by the Homes for Ukraine programme.

-Khan faced controversy after he created videos on TikTok saying that evidence of those killed or harmed in 7 October attacks should be publicly released and saying that Suella Braverman was misguided over her claims that the "from the river to the sea Palestine will be free" slogan is anti-Semitic.
+Khan faced controversy after he created videos on TikTok saying that evidence of those killed or harmed in October 7 attacks should be publicly released and saying that Suella Braverman was misguided over her claims that the "from the river to the sea Palestine will be free" slogan is anti-Semitic.
 Some considered the posts anti-Semitic, while the Liberal Democrats conducted an investigation in relation to the posts and dismissed the complaints.
 Khan apologised to members of his community for any offence caused by the posts.
-Khan was offered anti-Semitism training by the Liberal Democrats but refused to undertake any training as he was not required to do so.
+Khan was offered antisemitism training by the Liberal Democrats but declined.
 Khan stated "at no stage have I considered my material on TikTok offensive.
 It illustrates, doesn’t it, how the media can get it wrong".

 Khan presented a motion to Birmingham City Council proposing that private hire drivers be allowed to use bus lanes while on duty.
 He argued that private hire drivers provide essential services, such as transporting elderly and vulnerable passengers to shopping centres or hospital appointments, and young children with special needs to school, often during peak travel times when congestion is at its highest.
-He suggested that allowing these drivers to use bus lanes would reduce congestion and emissions in the city, as well as lead to faster journey times for passengers.
-However this motion was opposed by all the Labour Councillors and as a result failed.
+He suggested that allowing these drivers to use bus lanes would reduce congestion and emissions in the city and lead to faster journey times for passengers.
+However, this motion was opposed by all the Labour Councillors and as a result failed.